PuruVJ/puruvjdev2/src/blog/an-ode-to-typescript.md

 `loginErrorMessages` won't take a property other than those specified in the type `TLoginError`.
 I can't stress enough how important that feature was when I was building an app.

-You can specifies numbers only too
+You can specify numbers also

 ```ts
 type FontWeights: 100 | 200 | 300 | 400 | 500 | 600 | 700;